MechWest: Production

-The first episode, which premiered in February 2024, would garner over 1.9 million views by January 2025, and 2.2 million views by May 2025.
-Noah would also serve as the story editor for the series.
+The first episode, which premiered in February 2024, garnered over 1.9 million views by January 2025, and 2.2 million views by May 2025.
+Noah also serves as the story editor for the series.
 Animation World Network reported, on June 27, 2025, that the show's first three episodes had garnered nearly 3 million views on YouTube.

 The series has a planned eight-episode first season, with possible crowdfunding.
 According to multiple reports, the show's team aimed for wide distribution of the series beyond YouTube, with a goal of distributing the series on Netflix, Prime Video, or on broadcast television, but aimed to create a "dedicated fanbase" of fans on the same platform first.

-On November 5, 2025, it was announced on the show's official YouTube channel that the show would no longer air free episodes on YouTube but had moved all episodes over to the streaming platform, Angel Studios, in order to pay high production costs due to a limited budget and the time the crew of eighty part-time people can devote to this "passion project."
-Noah Gallagher thanked fans for watching the episodes so far, said the show's crew was unsure how long they could keep going on YouTube.
-He described Angel Studios as a "stable home" for the series, noting it ensures the series will continue and can "go faster," depending on how well the series does on the platform, with five more episodes for season 1 guaranteed, and a possible second season, with the show's crew retaining "all creative control" even as some content will continue to be posted on YouTube, but not episodes.
+On November 5, 2025, it was announced on the show's official YouTube channel that free episodes would no longer be available on YouTube, and that all episodes have been moved over to the streaming platform Angel Studios in order to pay high production costs due to a limited budget and the amount of time that the crew of eighty part-time people could devote to this "passion project."
+Noah Gallagher thanked fans for watching the episodes so far and said the show's crew was unsure of how long they could keep going on YouTube.
+He described Angel Studios as a "stable home" for the series, noting that it ensures that the series will continue and can "go faster," depending on how well the series does on the platform, with five more episodes for season 1 guaranteed, along with a possible second season, with the show's crew retaining "all creative control" even as some content will continue to be posted on YouTube, but not episodes.

+In a post on Angel Studios' official website on November 6, 2025, the streaming platform described MechWest as a series that "blends steampunk flair with classic Western grit."
+On April 3, the fourth episode of the series was released.